Tia Blanco: Career

 Blanco began competing in surfing competitions at 13 years old.
 In 2014, Blanco won the Under 18 National Scholastic Surfing Association (NSSA) Southwest Women's and Surfing Prime America Women's competitions.

 As a member of the USA Surfing Team, Blanco took 3rd overall in the 2014 World Juniors.
 At 18 years old, Blanco won first place at the 2015 World Surf League Ron Jon Vans Junior Pro.

-Blanco won the first place gold medal at the International Surfing Association (ISA) Open Women's World Surfing Championship 2015 in Popoyo, Nicaragua and successfully defended the title by winning the 2016 edition in Playa Jacó, Costa Rica.
+Blanco won the first place gold medal at the International Surfing Association (ISA) Open Women's World Surfing Championship 2015 in Popoyo, Nicaragua.

+Blanco successfully defended the title by winning the gold medal the 2016 championship in Playa Jacó, Costa Rica.